alvarosps/quidditch_simulator/README.md

 ## Editing teams
 - You can modify the name and modifiers of players in each team changing the values in the teams folder file of the team

+## TTRPG Rules
+- You can checkout the TTRPG rules in the "Witchcraft and Wizardry Revamped.pdf" file